 If self-study isn’t enough, structured coaching can be beneficial.
 Weekend or online CFA batches provide:

-Use Weekend Study Sessions to Review, Practice, and Revise
+Use Weekend Study Sessions to Review, Practise, and Revise

-• Identify Weak Areas: After practice tests, analyze your mistakes and focus on improving weaker sections.
+- Identify Weak Areas: After practice tests, analyse your mistakes and focus on improving weaker sections.

 Planning to CFA Accounting Career?